 3.1 Data

 The research uses time series data.
-Specifically, quarterly time series data on exchange rate, and Agricultural Sector Gross Domestic Product spanning from first quarter, 2000 to fourth quarter 2022.
+Specifically, quarterly time series data on the exchange rate, and Agricultural Sector Gross Domestic Product spanning from the first quarter, of 2000 to the fourth quarter of 2022.
 The data was obtained from the Central Bank of Nigeria (CBN) Statistical Bulletin.

 3.2 Variables

-The variables of the study are:
+The variables of the usedare:

 The foreign exchange rates (Naira/Dollar) and the Agricultural Performance (Agricultural Sector Gross Domestic Product)